procrastination, mama disrupt

-In Career, Features, Stories, Work by Nicole Fuge
+In Career, Features, Guest Editors, Stories, Work by Nicole Fuge

 Are you someone who gets caught up in procrastination?
 Then you find yourself multi-tasking, stressed, anxious and frazzled?
 Chelsea Pottenger’s procrastination checklist will help keep you focused.